 - Website: Publons | LinkedIn | Googlescholar | Researchgate | ORCID

-I am Professor of Environmental Social Science and Director of Research in the School of Earth and Environment, and Co-Director of the ESRC funded Centre for Climate Change Economics and Policy (CCCEP) in Leeds.
+I am Professor of Environmental Social Science and Director of Research and Innovation in the School of Earth and Environment, and Co-Director of the ESRC funded Centre for Climate Change Economics and Policy (CCCEP) in Leeds.

 My research examines environmental governance institutions and their environmental, economic and social justice implications from ecological economics and institutional economics points of view, with a focus on climate change and biodiversity.
 I have published my research in journals such as Science, Nature Climate Change, Ecology and Society, Ecological Economics and Energy Policy.

 I am a member of the UKRI Strategic Advisory Board of the National Interdisciplinary Circular Economy Research (NICER) programme and was a member of the Scientific Committee of the European Environment Agency (EEA) in 2008-2016.
 I am member of the editorial boards of Ecological Economics, Environmental Policy and Governance, and a Section Editor of Global Sustainability, a new journal that Cambridge University Press lauched in 2017.

 Before joining SRI in 2006, I was Senior Research Associate in the Centre for Social and Economic Research on the Global Environment (CSERGE) at the University of East Anglia and Research Fellow in the Oxford Centre for the Environment, Ethics and Society (OCEES) at Mansfield College.
 I completed an interdisciplinary Ph.D. in Resource Development (Environmental and Development Studies) in 2000 at Michigan State University in the United States.
 Earlier I was Senior Researcher at Tampere University of Technology in Finland.